Television licence: Opinions of television licensing systems

-and in 2005 the British government described the licence fee system as "the best (and most widely supported) funding model, even though it is not perfect".
+The Department concluded that the licence fee was "the least worse [sic] option", and in 2005 the British government described the system as "the best (and most widely supported) funding model, even though it is not perfect".

-In 2018 there was a referendum in Switzerland on whether TV licensing should be scrapped, in which voters rejected abolition by 71.6 per cent to 28.4 per cent.
-Legislators in Bulgaria have attempted to introduce a television licence.
+In 2018, Swiss voters rejected a referendum to scrap TV licensing by 71.6 per cent to 28.4 per cent.
 In Bulgaria, a fee is specified in the broadcasting law but has never been implemented.
-Lithuania and Latvia have debated the introduction of a licence fee but have not legislated for one.
-In the case of Latvia, some analysts believe this is partly because the government is unwilling to relinquish control of Latvijas Televīzija, which it gains from directly funding the service.
+Lithuania and Latvia have debated a licence fee but not legislated for one, partly due to government reluctance to relinquish direct control of Latvijas Televīzija.

 The Czech Republic increased the proportion of funding that the public broadcaster gets from licence fees, justifying the move with the argument that the existing public service broadcasters cannot compete with commercial broadcasters for advertising revenues.

 Internet-based broadcast access

 The Internet allows television and radio programmes to be easily accessed outside their country of origin.
 Where national broadcasters have streaming services, there would be no technological difficulties in accessing these programmes internationally.
 However, countries with TV licensing systems often do not have a way for potential international viewers to pay for a licence.
 Instead, they work to prevent international access because licensing rules have not adapted to the possible global audience.